Don’t fear COVID-19. Fear the unlived life.

 - Stay Here: Delfin II

 33. Explore the Sea Caves Along the Napali Coast – Hawaii, USA

-The cliffs along the Kauai’s Napali Coast are some of the most dramatic in the world, along with the least accessible.
+The cliffs along Kauai’s Napali Coast are some of the most dramatic in the world, along with the least accessible.
 To explore the 15 miles of shoreline, either charter a private boat or join in on a fun group tour.
-Prepare to have your mind blown as you enter a pitch-black cave, only to turn a corner and see an opening in the roof of the cave with a massive waterfall plunging down into the crystal clear blue water.
+Prepare to have your mind blown as you enter a pitch-black cave, only to turn a corner and see an opening in the roof of the cave with a massive waterfall plunging into the crystal clear blue water.